dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser sync tuning.md

 Resolver as syncer aware - know when asking for a child, so as to await the initial sync Use hamt .cids() as a way to walk hamts ?
-Defer the hashing to present data sooner, but block all writing until hash and sig are verified
+Defer the hashing to present data sooner, but block all writing until hash and sig are verified Send a lite version of the pulse that omits some blocks for speed

 ## Done
 Throttle crisp creation to reduce react render load.